 EURGBP: 1.30 (avg.)

-GBPUSD: 1.20 (avg.)Forex Commission per Lot per Trade $0 (Standard Account), $7 round-turn (Razor Account) Deposit Methods Visa, Mastercard, PayPal, Bank Transfer, BPay, Neteller, Skrill, Apple Pay, Google Pay, UnionPay, BPay, POLi, USDT, MPESSA Withdrawal Methods Visa, Mastercard, PayPal, Bank Transfer, BPay, Neteller, Skrill Pepperstone was launched in 2007 by a group of seasoned traders but has greatly expanded its global presence since then, currently reaching over 750,000 customers worldwide.
-The company enjoys an immaculate reputation and operates with licenses from several top-tier regulators, including the FCA, ASIC, and CySEC.
-Pepperstone also ranks among the world’s largest brokerages, boasting a monthly trading volume of over $400 billion.
+GBPUSD: 1.20 (avg.)Forex Commission per Lot per Trade $0 (Standard Account), $7 round-turn (Razor Account) Deposit Methods Visa, Mastercard, PayPal, Bank Transfer, BPAY, Neteller, Skrill, Apple Pay, Google Pay, UnionPay, POLi, USDT, M-Pesa Withdrawal Methods Visa, Mastercard, PayPal, Bank Transfer, BPAY, Neteller, Skrill Pepperstone was launched in 2007 by a group of seasoned traders and has greatly expanded its global presence since then, serving more than 750,000 customers worldwide.
+The company enjoys a strong reputation and operates with licenses from several top-tier regulators, including the FCA, ASIC, and CySEC.
+Pepperstone also ranks among the world’s largest brokerages, with a monthly trading volume of over $400 billion.

-Spreads are highly competitive at Pepperstone, starting at zero pips for majors like EUR/USD traded via Raw accounts.
-MT4, MT5, TradingView, and cTrader, as well as the broker’s proprietary platform, pose as viable options for Pepperstone customers.
-All these factors combined have earned Pepperstone an above-average rating of 4.4 stars at Trustpilot from more than 3,000 reviewers.
+Spreads are highly competitive at Pepperstone, starting at zero pips for majors like EUR/USD traded via Razor accounts.
+MT4, MT5, TradingView, and cTrader, as well as the broker’s proprietary platform, are viable options for Pepperstone customers.
+Combined, these factors have earned Pepperstone an above-average rating of 4.4 stars on Trustpilot from more than 3,000 reviewers.

-Customer support agents are available round-the-clock on weekdays and for 18 hours on weekends.
-New traders will find the broker’s Demo account and educational resources, such as webinars, videos, and guides, to be useful tools in the process of upgrading their trading skills.
+Customer support agents are available around the clock on weekdays and for 18 hours on weekends.
+New traders will find the broker’s demo account and educational resources, such as webinars, videos, and guides, useful for improving their trading skills.
 In addition, expert market analysis and insights help traders make informed decisions.

 Key Pros